 1. Right Qualification

 As with most professions, the right qualifications are necessary for this job too.
-Owing to the specialised nature of the work on board ship, it is mandatory to have the right skillset for this line of work as well.
+Owing to the specialized nature of the work on board ship, it is mandatory to have the right skillset for this line of work as well.
 Respective streams for respective work on board require a very focused skill set to be applied practically.
 Therefore, the right institute is also to be taken into consideration as there are many to choose from.
-Different countries have their own merchant navy rules and academies so it becomes necessary to enrol in the appropriate Institute as required by the nation’s merchant marine laws to get the required qualifications.
+Different countries have their own merchant navy rules and academies so it becomes necessary to enroll in the appropriate Institute as required by the nation’s merchant marine laws to get the required qualifications.

 2. Choose the Right Job